Coverage

 The benefits of 5G UW vs 5G include:

-Customers notice a heightened difference in speed, especially during high-traffic hours.
+Customers may notice a heightened difference in speed, especially during high-traffic hours.
 Legacy networks often get bogged down when many people in a location are using them simultaneously.
 This means fast speeds, decreased latency, and higher bandwidth for users.
+However, the average phone user probably won't be able to tell the difference—especially since it's so difficult to figure out which network you're on in the first place.
+For this reason, Navi suggests that most people evaluate a carrier's overall wireless coverage in their area rather than focusing on 5G alone.

 Exploring Other Kinds of 5G